Car Accident Lawyer MD

 A direct blow to the head or an injury like whiplash during a car crash can bruise your brain and cause damage to the internal tissue and capillary.
 Swelling at the site of the effect is called a coup sore.
 When a car crash victim’s brain is jolted on impact, it can rebound and hit the skull and cause what’s described as a contrecoup sore.
 This disconcerting of the brain versus your skull can tear your brain’s internal lining along with the tissues and capillary.
 This could cause internal bleeding, bruising, or swelling of the brain.
 Penetrating head injuries brought on by foreign objects can fracture your skull and rip it into brain tissue.
 Any damage to the brain arising from trauma is a distressing brain injury.

-Reach out to a Car Accident Lawyer in MD at The Law Firm of Frederick J. Brynn, P.C. today.
+Reach out to our MD car accident lawyer at The Law Firm of Frederick J. Brynn, P.C. today.

 Contingency Arrangements and Percentages